TSG Playground

 }

-You have completed a full data exchange cycle.
+You have just completed a full, policy-governed data exchange across a live dataspace.

 Available Datasets

-All three participants (Alice, Bob, Charlie) offer the same dataset for testing:
+All three participants expose the same dataset for testing purposes.

 HTTPBin Test Service